 - Traditional pin-through-paste processing disburses conductive material, creating contamination, defects, and scrap

 True Grip Pins

 Innovation is the key to success.
-Leveraging True Grip Pins instead of traditional pin-in-paste processing is not only cutting-edge, but because they’re easier to insert by simply applying pressure to the flange and use up to 33% less soldering.
+Leveraging True Grip Pins instead of traditional pin-in-paste processing is cutting-edge because the True Grip Pin is easier to insert by simply applying pressure to the flange, using up to 33% less soldering.
 Additionally, there's no need to clean THR components at the end of the process.